NitroSniper/OpenGLTempl/README.md

 Works with Neovim, CLion and any other IDE with a CMake build system.

-If working in the terminal, There is a friendly Makefile that can be used
+If working in the terminal, There is a friendly Makefile that can be used to startup cmake if your IDE doesn't do that already.

 ```bash
 make